Self Love That Isn't Like Working a Second Job.

 Now that I’m happy and not stressed out all the time I eat heaps and I drink heaps of great wine!
 I enjoy food so much!
 I cook big meals and we eat it at home with wine, or we go out and order yummy food and it’s wonderful!
 I’ve also put on weight, which is a new thing for me.

-Now this leads me to my discovery that I want to share with you all!
+Now this leads me to my discovery that I want to share with you.

-Over the last few years I’ve accomplished some things I’ve wanted too for a long time.
+Over the last few years I’ve accomplished some things that make me feel proud and happy with myself.

 I decided to study whatever I wanted to and never to stay in jobs where I was being treated without respect.
 I decided to work towards having a job that I love and am good at.
 I decided not to keep negative, narcissistic people in my life.
 I decided never to tolerate anyone treating me like a moron simply because I am a woman.
 I decided to pursue music.